-There are a few different ways to track your spending, such as recording your purchases in a notebook or using an app on your smartphone.
-Check the sidebar for a few budget planner programs that can help you track your spending.
+There are a few different ways to track your spending, such as recording your purchases in a notebook or using one of these third party apps on your smartphone.

 Mint // A popular budgeting app, Mint combines an all-in-one approach to track your finances, help you make budgets, check your credit, and send alerts right to your phone.

-Quicken // Personal finance software with a variety of features that allow you to personalize your approach.
-Whether it’s a general household budget or managing more detailed spending habits, Quicken has something for everyone.
+Quicken // Personal finance software with a variety of features that allow you to personalize your approach, whether it’s a general household budget or managing more detailed spending habits.

 EveryDollar // This app allows you to create budgets, manage money, track your spending, and split transactions with overviews of your planning, spending, and remaining funds.